Increasingly, more women are choosing to have children later in life. I know, because I am one of the women who made that choice.

-Hold this pose from one to five minutes.
+Hold this pose for one to five minutes.

 Note: If you are a beginner, you can do a slightly easier version of this called the Reclining Bound Angle Pose.
 Lie on your back instead of sitting in this pose, with cushions beneath your legs for support.
 Remember to keep the soles of your feet together and make sure your lower back is on the ground.